On stability of tangent bundle of toric varieties: Abstract

 \section{Abstract}

 Let $X$ be a nonsingular complex projective toric variety.
 We address the question of semi-stability as well as stability for the tangent bundle $T{X}$.
-A large set of examples of toric varieties is given for which $TX$ is unstable; the dimensions of this collection of varieties are unbounded.
-When $X$ is a Fano variety of dimension four with Picard number at most two, we give a complete answer.
-Our method is based on the equivariant approach initiated by Klyachko \cite{Kly} and developed further by Perling \cite{Per} and Kool \cite{Kool1}.
+In particular, a complete answer is given when $X$ is a Fano toric variety of dimension four with Picard number at most two, complementing earlier work of Nakagawa.
+We also give an infinite set of examples of Fano toric varieties for which $TX$ is unstable; the dimensions of this collection of varieties are unbounded.
+Our method is based on the equivariant approach initiated by Klyachko and developed further by Perling and Kool.